Are you ready to get involved in local climate activism?

 Please join us in the Drawdown Eugene campaign as we advocate for successful planning, completion and adoption of the City of Eugene’s Climate Action Plan 2 (CAP 2).
-(NOTE: The term “Drawdown” comes from the inspired work of Paul Hawken and colleagues.)

 You don’t need to have any prior knowledge or experience with politics.
 Bring whatever skills you have and learn with us!

-Our monthly meetings take place on the second Monday of the month at First United Methodist Church (1376 Olive St) from 5:00-6:30 pm.
+Monthly Drawdown meetings take place on the second Monday of the month at First United Methodist Church (1376 Olive St) from 5:00-6:30 pm.
 We use this time to check in, note what we’ve completed, discuss new priorities, and to learn from, support and inspire each other.

 For more information, click on the links below: